-No. The club uses software that automatically sorts images into the correct competitions based on what folders they are in.
-Do not include a name as images need to remain anonymous.
-All you need to include in the file name is the image title that matches the title on your entry form.
+No. The club competition secretary will put your images into the correct competition and in a folder with your name.
+Do not include a name in your title as images need to remain anonymous.
+All you need to include in the file name is the number 1 to 4 followed by a space, then the image title.
 Make sure your title does not include symbols, do not use all capital letters & don't make your title longer than 30 characters long including spaces.

 If I'm entering a print section why do I still need to enter a PDI copy of the printed image?

 On competition nights your digital image is sometimes shown on a projector, while the Judge will judge your printed image the viewers in the room will be able to see a larger digital image.
 Also the club will then have digital images of your prints to upload onto the website for viewing,